- Our Work

 In 2013, 26 Warru were moved from Kaalpi to the relocation site at Pinpi (Durba Hills).

-Check out the video about the project:
+Check out this video about the project:

 KJ’s Martu rangers and Parks and Wildlife officers fitted the bigger animals with temporary radio collars so that their locations could be tracked using satellite and telemetry equipment.
 Remote sensor cameras were distributed around the Pinpi area to also monitor the Warru, especially those without collars.
 Since relocation they are thriving and breeding in both locations, a very positive sign.